 Employee health and wellness is more important now than ever before.
 And managing stress and promoting overall wellness is key to maintaining a strong immune system.

 A wellness program is the perfect way to promote employee health and wellness.
 And the benefits of wellness programs are numerous.
 While this is true, cuts to these programs may seem like an easy way to save your business money in the immediate future.
 However, investing in employee health and wellness is more important now than ever.
-Not only does workplace wellness help reduce employee stress and improve productivity, it ultimately saves companies money in the long run.
+Workplace wellness helps reduce employee stress and improve productivity.
+Additionally, it ultimately saves companies money in the long run.
 Wellness programs can help employees:

 - Reduce COVID-19 risk factors